actions/actions-runner-controller/README.md

 The most basic usage of this feature is actually the second scenario mentioned above.
 A scheduled override without `recurrenceRule` is considered a one-off override, that is active between `startTime` and `endTime`.
 In the second scenario, it overrides `minReplicas` to `100` only between `2021-06-01T00:00:00+09:00` and `2021-06-03T00:00:00+09:00`.

-A scheduled override with `recurrenceRule` is consdiered a recurring override.
+A scheduled override with `recurrenceRule` is considered a recurring override.
 A recurring override is initially active between `startTime` and `endTime`, and then it repeatedly get activated after a certain period of time denoted by `frequency`.

 `frequecy` can take one of the following values: